-What is build on the right hand side is a parallelogram (new face f').
-The edge e12' replaces the edge e12 and is now lebeled by the symbol 'Internal to prevent further development.
-The "opposite" edge e23 is labeled by 'Apical in the first growth phase and 'Lateral in the second growth phase.
+What is built on the right-hand side is a parallelogram (new face f').
+The edge e12' replaces edge e12 and is now labeled by the symbol 'Internal to prevent further development.
+The "opposite" edge e23 is labeled by 'Apical in the first growth phase FGP and 'Lateral in the second growth phase SGP.

-The labels of v3 and v4 are the labels of v2 and v1 respectively, updated to have new positions.
-These positions are computed as the previous position displaced by a small random noise: the mechanical evolution will soon unfold the parallelogram in accordance with the internal pressure and the spring force.
+The labels of v3 and v4 are the labels of v2 and v1, respectively, but updated to have new positions.
+These positions are computed from the previous positions shifted by a small random noise.
+The parallelogram will soon unfold by mechanical evolution in accordance with the internal pressure and the spring force.